× Home Categories Reviews About

 Geodesic Tent

-A tent with a complex pole structure where the poles cross over multiple times, creating a strong, stable dome that is excellent in high winds.
+A tent with a complex pole structure, very stable in high winds.

 Glamping